 - The Catholic Faith Network (CFN) will provide televised and online daily Masses, including Holy Week and Easter Liturgies, as well as other devotional and spiritual programs.
 (Optimum channel 29/137, Verizon FiOS TV channel 296, and Spectrum channel 162/471.)
 Televised Masses can be watched online here.

-- Catholic Schools will be closed through March 27, 2020
+- Catholic Schools will be closed until further notice

-- Religious Education classes are suspended until April 14, 2020
+- Religious Education classes are suspended until further notice

 - DRVC administrative offices in Rockville Centre and Massapequa Park will be closed through April 13, 2020.
 During this time, Diocesan employees will continue to conduct business remotely via telephone and email.